Welcome to our Research Project

 Funding & Collaborations

-The project is a collaboration between anthropologists and demographers from four universities: University of Otago, London School of Hygiene and Tropical Medicine, Pennsylvania State University, and University of Connecticut.
-The project is funded by The John Templeton Foundation.
+The project is a collaboration between anthropologists and demographers from five universities: Baylor University, University of Otago, London School of Hygiene and Tropical Medicine, Pennsylvania State University, and University of Connecticut.
+The project is funded by the John Templeton Foundation, the Templeton Religion Trust, and the Templeton World Charity Foundation.